vonajs/vona/packages-docs/guide/techniques/instance/introduction.md

 ### 2. Using the Model to Operate the Database

 Since data across multi-instance is isolated, you must specify the `instance id` when operating the database.
-Vona provides a very powerful `Model` object, which can transparently handle multi-instance
+VonaJS provides a very powerful `Model` object, which can transparently handle multi-instance

 ``` typescript
 // create